pydoit/doit/doc/tasks.rst

     eggs
     bread

-Choices can be set by specifying an option with ``type`` set to a dictionary.
-The dictionary keys are the valid choices, and the values are what the choices return.
+Choices can be set by specifying an option with ``choices`` set to a sequence of a 2-element tuple.
+The first element is the choice value.
+The second element is the choice description, if not required, use an empty string.

 .. code-block:: console